 We have been doing that ever since and living by these 3 things.
 I hope it helps anyone and everyone who feels conflicted and torn by parts of them feeling different ways as well as enabling systems and improve their communication and abilities to negotiate in a more positive way.

 *Information is for educational purposes only.
 No one on this site is a medical doctor or can recommend a treatment plan.
-Consider these tips and consult a physician when appropriate.*
+Consider these tips and consult a therapist or doctor when appropriate.*